You are here

 The Academic Plan is a semester-by-semester plan for the full-time college-ready student.
 Part-time students should work with an advisor to customize the map to fit individual needs.

-The Degree Plan lists the required courses for both the degree and certificate option.
+The Degree Plan lists the required courses.

 The two year HIT Program has transfer agreements set up with Missouri Baptist University, Central Methodist University and Stephens College.
 This will provide students the opportunity to continue on and earn a Bachelor’s Degree in Healthcare Management.